Madonie

 The Madonie ([madoˈniːe]; Sicilian: Madunìi) are one of the principal mountain ranges on the island of Sicily, located in the Northern part of the island.

 Its name comes from the feud of Madonìa which belonged to the noble family of La Farina from Palermo and then to the Marquises Crescimanni of Madonìa.

 Geography

 The range is located within Palermo Province of Sicily.
 It is part of the Sicilian extension of the Apennine Mountains System that runs along the Italian Peninsula.

 The range includes the next highest elevation mountain summits of Sicily after Mount Etna.
 The highest peak of the range is Pizzo Carbonara at 1979 m, followed by neighboring Pizzo Antenna at 1977 m.

+Ecology

+The mountains' varied elevation, microclimates, exposure, and geology create distinct habitats which are home to diverse plant communities.

+Evergreen laurel forests grow in ravines on the northern slopes of the massif between 300 and 560 meters elevation, where the exposure and topography allow more year-round moisture.
+Laurel (Laurus nobilis) is the dominant tree, together with Quercus ilex and Quercus pubescens subsp. pubescens.
+These trees form low thickets 6 to 12 meters tall, with a relatively open canopy with 50–80% coverage.
+The relatively shady, cool, and humid forest understory is home to many species of plants including Rhamnus lojaconoi, a shrub or small tree endemic to Madonie, as well as Asplenium adiantum-nigrum, Rubia peregrina, Ruscus aculeatus, Asparagus acutifolius, Woodwardia radicans, Pteris vittata, Vitis vinifera, and several rare, endemic, and limited-range species.

+Other plant species endemic to the Madonie are Sicilian fir (Abies nebrodensis), Allium nebrodense, Bupleurum elatum, and Sorbus madoniensis.

 Madonie Regional Natural Park

 The mountains were safeguarded in 1989 by the formation of the Madonie Regional Natural Park, a regional natural park.

 Madonie Geopark is a member of the European Geoparks Network and the UNESCO Global Network of National Geoparks.